cdiot/ecommerce/README.md

 ### Launch the development environment

-Configure the environment variables by copying the .env file to .env.local at the root directory of your project and define the news values.
+Configure the environment variables by copying the .env.dist file to .env.local at the root directory of your project and define the news values.

 To start the development environment typed the following commands :